ExtendedTimeline/ExtendedTimeline/documentation/scripted_scenario_selection.md

 # Scripted Scenario Selection

 ## Scenarios
-The mod selects a senaroio at the end of the World War 2 of any of its shape of forms.
+The mod selects a scenario at the end of the World War 2 of any of its shape of forms.

 ### Historical - Scenario 1 (S1)
 This is a historical Cold War scenario.
 Experience a Cold War scenario within the vanilla game in all its glory.